Vestride/glencheney/src/pages/hennessy.md

 id: 1
 href: "https://www.hennessy.com/us/"
 imageDescription: "Screenshot of hennessy.com/us/ home page with Marshall Taylor riding a bicycle."
+shortDescription: "Mobile users dominate the US site for Hennessy."
 ---

 This is the US site for Hennessy cognac.
-Odopod has been Hennessy's digital partner since 2012 and it is one of the few sites Odopod has maintained over the years, allowing us to iterate and improve it over time.
+Odopod has been Hennessy’s digital partner since 2012 and it is one of the few sites Odopod has maintained over the years, allowing us to iterate and improve it over time.

+More than 70% of traffic is from mobile devices, making performance and load times even more important.

 ## Modernizing the stack